 - Allocate a Recycling Champion responsible for motivating colleagues and ensuring all recycling initiatives are being monitored

-- Print posters and place them around the offices, in the kitchen and by the bins reminding people to recycle
+- Print posters and place them around the office reminding people to recycle

 - Re-use scrap paper when printing

 - Where possible use email, set your PC to print double-sided and refill printer, fax and photocopier cartridges